Pythia: Fumes and vapors

 There have been many attempts to find a scientific explanation for the Pythia's inspiration.
-Most commonly, these refer to an observation made by Plutarch, who presided as high priest at Delphi for several years, who stated that the oracular powers of the sybil appeared to be associated with vapors from the Kerna spring waters that flowed under the temple.
+Most commonly, these refer to an observation made by Plutarch, who presided as high priest at Delphi for several years, who stated that the oracular powers of the sibyl appeared to be associated with vapors from the Kerna spring waters that flowed under the temple.
 It has often been suggested that these vapors may have been hallucinogenic gases.

 Recent geological investigations have suggested that gas emissions from a geologic chasm in the earth could have inspired the Delphic Oracle to "connect with the divine".
 Some researchers suggest the possibility that ethylene gas caused the Pythia's state of inspiration, based on the matching symptoms, ethylene's use as an anesthetic, and the smell of the chamber, as described by Plutarch.
 Traces of ethylene have been found in the waters of the Castallian spring, which is now largely diverted for the town water supply of the town of modern Delphi.
 However, Lehoux argues that ethylene is "impossible" and benzene is "crucially underdetermined".
 Others argue instead that methane might have been the gas emitted from the chasm, or CO_{2} and H_{2}S, arguing that the chasm itself might have been a seismic ground rupture.

 Oleander, in contemporary toxicological literature, has also been considered responsible for contributing symptoms similar to those of the Pythia.
 The Pythia used oleander as a complement during the oracular procedure, chewing its leaves and inhaling their smoke.
 The toxic substances of oleander results in symptoms similar to those of epilepsy, the "sacred disease", which could have amounted to the possession of the Pythia by the spirit of Apollo, rendering Pythia his spokesperson and prophetess.
-The oleander fumes (the "spirit of Apollo") could have originated in a brazier located in an underground chamber (the antron) and have escaped through an opening (the "chasm") in the temple's floor.
+The oleander fumes, the "spirit of Apollo,” could have originated in a brazier located in an underground chamber (the antron) and have escaped through an opening (the "chasm") in the temple's floor.
 This hypothesis fits the findings of the archaeological excavations that revealed an underground space under the temple.
 This explanation sheds light on the alleged spirit and chasm of Delphi, that have been the subject of intense debate and interdisciplinary research for the last hundred years.

 Regardless of which fumes existed in the chasm, winter months would bring cooler weather, decreasing release of gases in the chamber.
 This offers a plausible explanation for the absence of summer deities in winter months.
 A toxic gas also explains the reason why the Pythia could only venture into her oracular chamber once a month, both to coincide with the correct concentration of gases, and to prolong the already-short lifespan of the Pythia by limiting her exposure to such fumes.